Path 27: History

-The earliest concept of Path 27 likely originated in 1973, coinciding with an energy crisis of that decade plaguing the U.S. During that year, after the U.S. Bureau of Reclamation warned of a forthcoming energy shortage, representatives for the Utah-based Intermountain Consumer Power Association (ICPA) convened with Southern California localities in a quest for newer power sources and for investors.
-The IPA established in June 1977.
+The earliest concept of Path 27 likely originated in 1973, in a decade when the U.S., along with much of North America, was in the throes of a debilitating energy crisis.
+During that year, after the U.S. Bureau of Reclamation warned of a forthcoming energy shortage, representatives for the Utah-based Intermountain Consumer Power Association (ICPA) convened with Southern California localities in a quest for newer power sources and for investors.
+The IPA was established in June 1977.

-A crucial step for Path 27 came with the Intermountain Power Project (IPP), which emerged in 1974 as a program for financing the construction of a coal-fired generator, though it was not until 1977 that Utah's legislatures formally endorsed IPA's implementation of the project.
+A crucial step for Path 27 came with the creation of the Intermountain Power Project (IPP) in 1974, which emerged as an initiative for financing the construction of a coal-fired generator, though it was not until 1977 that Utah's legislatures formally endorsed IPA's implementation of the project.
 Caineville in Wayne County, UT, was one of several locations suggested for the power plant, prior to settling upon the site north of Delta in Millard County, or west of Lynndyl as stated in the sanction.
 After clearing environmental checks, the generator broke ground on October 9, 1981, with $300 million in initial funds.
-The original plan called for four thermal units, 750 MW aside, but it had decreased to two due to concerns over precipitous power demand.
+The original plan called for four thermal units, each unit producing 750 MW, but it had decreased to two due to concerns over precipitous power demand.
 The generator's first unit was erected in 1983.
 The first batch of coal was delivered by train on July 2, 1985, and the first unit came online later that year.
 The second unit was actuated on June 13, 1987, bringing the plant to its fullest capacity of 1,500 MW.
 It would be bolstered to its present-day 1,900-MW productivity in 1989, hence rendering the electrical generator the largest in Utah by yield.